• Art magazine

 The ubiquitous forms of artistic expression in all known societies indicate the central importance of art for social cohesion.
 Athletes, such as music, dance or funeral rituals, create connections between humans and pens.

-What could be more fascinating than the question of why we humans have created creative since the beginning of our existence?
-Perhaps the answer is in the nature of art itself: it is also an expression, communication and reflection of our being human. "
+What could be more fascinating than the question of why we humans have been creative since the beginning of our existence?
+Perhaps the answer lies in the very nature of art itself: it is simultaneously an expression, a communication, and a reflection of our humanity

-Joseph Beuys is another well -known representative of the creative guild who "expanded the concept of art" .
-The art of the material work has solved his idea of art as a socially forming force.
-Acquiring more about his work is therefore a good approach of approaching the questions: "What is art?" and "How can art be understood as an idea?"
+Joseph Beuys, alongside Duchamp, is another well-known representative of the creative profession who "expanded the concept of art ."
+His idea of art as a force shaping society detached art from the material work.
+Acquiring more knowledge about his work is therefore a good approach to exploring the questions: "What is art?" and "How can art be understood as an idea?"

 Art as an idea